 Bill Hanna is a highly regarded public law specialist; sources say he is an “excellent and conscientious lawyer and particularly skilled at the interface of local government and utility law.”

-Bill serves as the director of law for the Village of Richfield and legal counsel to the board of trustees of the Richfield Joint Recreation District.
-Previously, Bill served as assistant director of law for the cities of Beachwood and Cleveland Heights and the Village of Hunting Valley.
+Bill is the Director of Law for the City of Cleveland Heights and the Village of Moreland Hills, and has served as legal counsel to the Board of Trustees for the Richfield Joint Recreation District since 2014.
+From 2011-2020, Bill served as Director of Law for the Village of Richfield, where he remains the Village’s Senior Counsel.
+In addition he has served as assistant director of law for the cities of Beachwood and Cleveland Heights, and the Village of Hunting Valley.
 He has also served as special counsel for dozens of municipalities throughout Ohio in cable/telecommunications, public law, and employment matters.

 LABOR & EMPLOYMENT AND RELATED LITIGATION

 - Defends employment discrimination claims filed with the EEOC, Ohio Civil Rights Commission, and numerous other state and local civil rights agencies for large, Ohio-based employers.